Countable Set

 > - there exists an [[Injective Function|injective]] function from $S$ to $\mathbb{N}$; there exists a [[Surjective Function|surjective]] function from $\mathbb{N}$ to $S$.

 A set is *countable* if every element within the set can be assigned a unique natural number.
-Countable sets may be finite or infinite, the latter of which are described as *countably infinite*.
+A countable set may be finite or infinite, and an infinite countable set is known as *countably infinite*.